vocdoni/docs/src/integration/vaas-api.md

 Generates a Merkle Tree with the given current census keys and generates a voting process with the given metadata.
 <details>
 <summary>Example</summary>
+This request submits a transaction to the [voting blockchain](../architecture/services/vochain.md) which can take some time (~15 seconds) to be accepted and mined.
+Therefore, the return values of this method should not be considered valid until the Transaction Status method is called, using the `txHash` value to confirm that the desired transaction has been mined.
+Only then is it safe to query for the election you have created.

 #### Request